acnesiac/volvo-costa-adolfo-ruiz/README.md

   npm install
   npm start

-2 The mockoon envirment used on this demo is placed here:
+2 The mockoon envirment used on this demo is placed inside the root folder:

 [enviroment-mockoon.json](enviroment-mockoon.json)